Substance Abuse Treatment for Veterans in Austin, TX

 Financial difficulties

-Difficulty managing finances or borrowing money to support substance use habits.
+Difficulty managing finances or borrowing money to support substance use habits, which can create additional stress in the recovery process.

 06